A Moc's First Year Learning Communities

 Community Descriptions:

 This learning community is designed to guide first-year students through the challenges and college transitions, helping them to navigate academic, social, and personal growth.
 Through interactive lessons and hands-on activities, students will develop critical skills in emotional regulation, social interaction, problem-solving, and community engagement.
-The community aims to foster self-awareness, resilience, and confidence in managing the ups and downs of college life.- UTC and Me: Designing Narratives for Care Through Digital Storytelling
+The community aims to foster self-awareness, resilience, and confidence in managing the ups and downs of college life.- The First Step to Majoring in Nursing

 Instructor: